-The RUGER® P95 Pistols are equipped with a rear sight which is adjustable for windage only.
-After the rear-sight lock screw has been loosened (for those pistols equipped with a rear sight lock screw), the rear sight can be drifted laterally in its dovetail on the top of the slide by tapping it with a wooden- or plastic-headed hammer or similar implement.
+The RUGER® P345® Pistols are equipped with a rear sight which is adjustable for windage only.
+After the rear-sight lock screw has been loosened, the rear sight can be drifted laterally in its dovetail on the top of the slide by tapping it with a wooden- or plastic-headed hammer or similar implement.
 Move the rear sight in the direction you want the shot to move on the target.
 After the rear sight is adjusted, tighten the rear-sight lock screw.
-The front sight is fixed.
 Both front and rear sights are provided with white-dot inserts for rapid target acquisition and easy alignment of the sights to obtain a correct sight picture.